Richmond High School (Victoria): 2018–present day

 The new Richmond High School is located in Gleadell Street (Sports and Multi-purpose Campus, opened in 2018) and Griffiths Street (Academic Campus, opened in 2019).
 Richmond High School welcomed its first Year 12 cohort in 2023.
 It ranked in the top 30 public schools in Victoria in their first VCE year.

 Richmond High School is also one of the foundation network schools for the Centre for Higher Education Studies (CHES).
 They are also a member of The City Edge Network of Schools.

-Curriculum and Extra Curricular
+Curriculum and extracurriculars

 Richmond High School offers the Victorian Certificate of Education (VCE) to all of their senior students (10-12).
 RHS also offers VCE VM for years 10-12 upon request.

-Languages Program
+Languages program

 Richmond High School is the only government school in Victoria, to offer the Enhanced Chinese Program (ECP).
 This allows students to engage with bilingual Chinese enhancing academic excellence and engagement.
 Richmond High School from 2023 also offers a Spanish program.